Ukraine EU accession talks will be "difficult", European Council President Michel says

 The strains on business have been visible after cheap grain exports from Ukraine flooded the local Polish market and caused prices to crash.
 Poland, and four other Central European countries, quickly banned Ukrainian grain imports in April and defied a European Commission order to lift the ban when it expired on September 15.

-More recently, another trade dispute flared when Polish truckers blocked the border crossing between Poland and Ukraine creating a new flashpoint between the two, complaining that after already losing the profitable Russian haulage business due to sanctions, now they were losing more business to Ukrainian truckers after restrictions on the number of Ukrainian trucks transiting Poland were lifted last year.
-In the last few days Hungary, Slovakia, the Czech Republic, and Lithuania have said they may also join the truck blockade for the same reasons.
+More recently, another trade dispute flared when Polish truckers blocked the border crossing between Poland and Ukraine, creating a new flashpoint between the two, complaining that after already losing the profitable Russian haulage business due to sanctions, now they were losing more business to Ukrainian truckers after restrictions on the number of Ukrainian trucks transiting Poland were lifted last year.
+In the last few days Hungary, Slovakia, the Czech Republic and Lithuania have said they may also join the truck blockade for the same reasons.

 However, the gorilla in the room is agricultural subsidies and what will happen to Europe’s agricultural and food businesses if Ukraine is given unfettered and duty-free access to the EU.
 As bne IntelliNews reported, Ukraine can’t join the EU until the Common Agricultural Policy is reformed.
 Ukraine would be entitled to a massive €186bn in subsidies if it joined under current rules.
 Just the agricultural subsidies for Ukraine under the CAP would cost €16bn a year, according to bne IntelliNews estimates, half as much again as the €11bn a year that Poland currently receives from the EU as grants for everything, including both agriculture and infrastructure subsidies.